top of page

 TRANSITIONAL HOUSING — THE FIRST STEP TO INDEPENDENCE

-As soon as you step inside 1221 Bainbridge Street, it's easy to see that Ready, Willing & Able (RWA) isn't just housing, it's a place to call home for the next nine to twelve months.
-As a transitional housing provider in the City of Philadelphia, Ready, Willing & Able offers the 70 men who live here a supportive environment to work towards permanent self-sufficiency.
-Trainees find camaraderie and confidence amongst their peers, and graduates often return to socialize or offer advice to newcomers.
+As soon as you step inside 1221 Bainbridge Street, it's easy to see that Ready, Willing & Able Philadelphia isn't just housing, it's a place to call home for the next nine to twelve months.
+As a recovery housing provider in the City of Philadelphia, Ready, Willing & Able Philadelphia offers the 50 men who live here a supportive environment to work towards permanent self-sufficiency.
+Participants find camaraderie and confidence amongst their peers, and graduates often return to socialize or offer advice to newcomers.

 • Work in building maintenance, operations, and food service, and other in-house positions